 The design for the Liberty Quarter Eagle was created by Christian Gobrecht.
 He had worked for the United States Mint since the mid-1820’s, become the Assistant Engraver in 1835, and eventually Chief Engraver in 1840.
 His design for the quarter eagle had previously been introduced on the two larger gold denominations.
 The design first appeared on the eagle in 1838, followed by the half eagle in 1839.

-The obverse featured a head of Liberty, facing left.
-The female representing Liberty appears young, perhaps in her twenties.
-Clearly, Gobrecht based his design on the earlier representations of Liberty, combined with a few additions of his own.
-The word “LIBERTY” is inscribed on a coronet, and Liberty’s hair is in a knot.
-Completing the design are thirteen stars around the image and the date just below the truncation of the neck.
+The obverse features the head of Liberty, facing left.
+She wears a coronet inscribed LIBERTY and her hair is tied in a knot.
+Completing the design are thirteen stars around the image and the date positioned below the truncation of the neck.

-Unlike the large gold denominations that employed the same design, the Liberty Quarter Eagle did not see the introduction of the motto “In God We Trust” in 1866, perhaps because it was already seen as a relatively crowded.
-The only somewhat major change to the design would occur in 1859 when a new reverse hub was put into use at the Philadelphia Mint, which featured smaller lettering and arrowheads.
-During 1859, 1860, and 1861, quarter eagles may be encountered with with the old or new reverse.
+Unlike the larger gold denominations that employed the same design, the Liberty Quarter Eagle did not see the introduction of the motto IN GOD WE TRUST following the Civil War.
+The only alteration to the design during its lengthy run would occur in 1859 when a new reverse hub was adopted featuring smaller lettering and arrowheads.
+During 1859, 1860, and 1861, quarter eagles may be encountered with either the old or new reverse.
 The old reverse always is the less available of the two, and those struck with the old reverse in 1860 and 1861 are quite scarce, especially in high grades.